 Absolute geolocation is constantly monitored for S2A and S2B.
+The long-term performance is close to 11 m at 95% for both satellites.

-The current performance estimation is close to 11 m at 95% for both satellites.
-The performance for S2B reported below shows the improvement carried out with the calibration of April 2018.
+The performance for S2B reported below shows the improvement carried out with the calibration of September 2018.
+On the other hand the performance for S2A started degrading again during the month of November.
+And update of the geometric calibration is in preparation to address this issue.

 Figure 1: Geolocation performance for S2A (left) and S2B (right).
-The performance is computed over a sliding window of 30 days.
+The performance is computed over a sliding window of 30 days (S2A, left) or 10 days (S2B, right).
 Number of products used in the sliding window indicated for each point.
-(ACT= across track, ALT = along track).
+(ACT= across track, ALT= along track).
 A vertical line indicates a geometric calibration event.